Shooter of black Florida teen Trayvon Martin faces court hearing

 Although media will not be permitted inside the courtroom -- filming can take place from a glass-walled viewing area -- more than a dozen satellite TV trucks were parked outside the jail facility on Thursday to cover the latest development in a case that has riveted the public.

-Mark O'Mara, the Orlando criminal defense attorney Zimmerman hired Wednesday afternoon after his first defense team dropped him as a client the previous day, said it was not immediately clear whether bail would be discussed during Zimmerman's initial appearance before a judge.
+Mark O'Mara, the Orlando criminal defence attorney Zimmerman hired Wednesday afternoon after his first defence team dropped him as a client the previous day, said it was not immediately clear whether bail would be discussed during Zimmerman's initial appearance before a judge.

 Martin's mother, who was instrumental in bringing the case to the public's attention, said she hopes Zimmerman is remorseful and she believes the shooting was not intentional.